 What foods contain Fluoride?

 Low levels of this mineral can be found in many food groups including fresh fruits and vegetables, some seafood, and in dairy products like eggs and milk.
 Higher levels of fluoride can be found in processed foods and liquids like fruit juices, black tea, wine, coffee, and public drinking water.
+See our post on the Best Vitamins and Minerals for Healthy Teeth & Gums.

 Why is Fluoride added to drinking water?